A LAD

 their kids and the grandchildren and sometimes

-its unbelievably touching.
-And its
+it’s unbelievably touching.
+And it’s

 This